duskb1t/duskb1t.github.io/_posts/busqueda/2024-05-07-htb-busqueda.md

 tags: [Easy, Linux, HTB]
 ---

 **Busqueda** is an easy HTB machine where we can achieve RCE by leveraging a **command injection CVE**.
-Following this, we gain root access by exploiting a **path hijacking vulnerability** uncovered through enumeration.
+Following this, we gain root access by exploiting a **path hijacking vulnerability** uncovered through enumeration in a Gitea virtual host subdomain.

 <img src="/assets/img/busqueda/Untitled.png" alt="Untitled.png" style="width:600px;">